 Make sure to call in a professional to assist you so you won’t risk your safety and avoid any injuries involving your circular saw.

 #5: Wrong Blade Depth Settings

-Another overlooked reason why the circular saw keeps on stopping is that the saw blade is not set at the appropriate depth for the piece you would like to cut.
+Another overlooked reason why a circular saw keeps on stopping is that the saw blade is not set at the appropriate depth for the piece you would like to cut.

 The saw has the tendency to stop or stall when the blade is not deep enough nor protrudes far enough to cut on the wooden piece.

 This can easily be solved by setting the saw blade to allow it to protrude more.
 If your saw, on the other hand, is large, then you will need a bigger saw blade.